Adelsamir01/RPL-attacks/README.md

   - **Description:** Misleads or overwhelms routing tables with bogus routes by assuming multiple fake identities.
   - **Implementation:** Modifies `uip-icmp6.c` to change the link-layer and link-local addresses using `linkaddr_set_node_addr` and `uip_ds6_set_addr_iid` functions.

-## **Additional Notes:**

-Feel free to reach out if you have any questions or encounter issues replicating this work.
-Consider contributing to the project by extending it with further attacks or functionalities.
+Feel free to reach out (ae455@kent.ac.uk) if you have any questions or encounter issues replicating this work.